freud: A Software Suite for High Throughput Analysis of Particle Simulation Data: Abstract

 \section{Abstract}

-The \freud\ Python package is a powerful library for analyzing simulation data.
+The \freud\ Python package is a library for analyzing simulation data.
 Written with modern simulation and data analysis workflows in mind, \freud\ provides a Python interface to fast, parallelized C++ routines that run efficiently on laptops, workstations, and supercomputing clusters.
 The package provides the core tools for finding particle neighbors in periodic systems, and offers a uniform \glstext{api} to a wide variety of methods implemented using these tools.
 As such, \freud\ users can access standard methods such as the radial distribution function as well as newer, more specialized methods such as the \acrlong{pmft} and local crystal environment analysis with equal ease.
-While many comparable tools place a heavy emphasis on reading and operating on trajectory file formats, \freud\ instead accepts numerical arrays of data directly as inputs.
-By remaining agnostic to its data source, \freud\ is suitable for analyzing any coarse-grained particle simulation, regardless of the original data representation or simulation method.
-When used for on-the-fly analysis in conjunction with scriptable simulation software such as HOOMD-blue \cite{Anderson2008d,Glaser2015g}, \freud\ enables smart simulations that adapt to the current state of the system, allowing users to study phenomena such as nucleation and growth.
+Rather than providing its own trajectory data structure, \freud\ operates either directly on NumPy arrays or on trajectory data structures provided by other Python packages.
+This design allows \freud\ to transparently interface with many trajectory file formats by leveraging the file parsing abilities of other trajectory management tools.
+By remaining agnostic to its data source, \freud\ is suitable for analyzing any particle simulation, regardless of the original data representation or simulation method.
+When used for on-the-fly analysis in conjunction with scriptable simulation software such as HOOMD-blue, \freud\ enables smart simulations that adapt to the current state of the system, allowing users to study phenomena such as nucleation and growth.

 {\bf PROGRAM SUMMARY}

 {\em Program Title:} \freud \\ {\em Licensing provisions:} BSD 3-Clause \\ {\em Programming language:} Python, C++ \\ {\em Nature of problem:} Simulations of coarse-grained, nano-scale, and colloidal particle systems typically require analyses specialized to a particular system.
 Certain more standardized techniques -- including correlation functions, order parameters, and clustering -- are computationally intensive tasks that must be carefully implemented to scale to the larger systems common in modern simulations. \\ {\em Solution method:} \freud\ performs a wide variety of particle system analyses, offering a Python API that interfaces with many other tools in computational molecular sciences via NumPy array inputs and outputs.
 The algorithms in \freud\ leverage parallelized C++ to scale to large systems and enable real-time analysis.
 The library's broad set of features encode few assumptions compared to other analysis packages, enabling analysis of a broader class of data ranging from biomolecular simulations to colloidal experiments. \\ {\em Unusual features:} \begin{enumerate} \item \freud\ provides very fast, parallel implementations of standard analysis methods like RDFs and correlation functions. \item \freud\ includes the reference implementation for the \gls{pmft}. \item \freud\ provides various novel methods for characterizing particle environments, including the calculation of descriptors useful for machine learning. \end{enumerate} {\em Additional comments:} The source code is hosted on GitHub (\url{https://github.com/glotzerlab/freud}), and documentation is available online (\url{https://freud.readthedocs.io/}).
 The package may be installed via \texttt{pip install freud-analysis} or \texttt{conda install -c conda-forge freud}. \\